 Today you'll learn step by step how to install Kali Linux on VirtualBox in Mac OSX using a Virtualbox image of Kali.

 While this tutorial is done using a Mac, the process for PC (windows) users should be similar.

 There are three ways you can install Kali Linux:

-- Virtual Machine: Install as a virtual machine on your current system
+- Virtual Machine (Current): Install as a virtual machine on your current system

 - Dual Boot: Install alongside your current operating system

 - Bootable USB: Install on a USB drive/stick.